How F (Ford Motor Company) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a global automotive leader like Ford makes money is essential for investors and anyone interested in the business of transportation and mobility.
-In this post, we break down Ford's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows โ what comes in, where it goes, and what's left as profit.
+Understanding how a global automaker like Ford makes money is essential for investors and anyone interested in the business of automotive manufacturing and mobility solutions.
+In this post, we break down Ford's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

 Quick Ford Overview

 Ford operates as a leading global automotive manufacturer, designing, producing, and selling cars, trucks, SUVs, and commercial vehicles under the Ford and Lincoln brands.
-Revenue comes primarily from vehicle sales, automotive parts, and financing services through Ford Credit.
-The business is structured into Automotive, Ford Credit, and emerging technology segments, with the Automotive division accounting for the vast majority of revenue.
+Revenue comes primarily from automotive sales, with a smaller but significant contribution from its financial services arm, Ford Credit.
+The company’s business segments include Automotive, Ford Credit, and emerging mobility initiatives (Ford Next).

 Revenue Breakdown